stetelepta/data-science-experiments/README.md

 ### Installation

-* Install the requirements using `pip install -r requirements.txt`.
+* Install the requirements using `pip install -r requirements.txt` (and use Python 3)
-  * Make sure you use Python 3.

 Usage
 -----------------------

-* Adjust hyperparameters or add new experiments in `experiments.py`
+* Adjust or add new experiments in `experiments.py`
 * Run `python train` to run all experiments from `experiments.py`
    * model is saved as HD5 file: `models/exp-[experiment].hd5`
    * loss history is saved as pickle: `models/exp-[experiment]-loss_history.pickle`